hongchangwu/ocaml-type-classes/README.md

 ## Introduction
 OCaml doesn't have built-in support for type classes, but it's possible to emulate them.
-There are many possible ways to do that.
+There is more than one way to do it.
 The project shows a way using first-class modules.

 ## Quick Start